 2) Click on this link: Hug Certificate to download the file.
-This is a Microsoft Word file, suitable for any version of Word from 1997-2007, and I assume it will work with Word 2010 as well.
+This is a Microsoft Word file, suitable for any version of Word from 1997-2007, and I assume it will work with later Word versions as well.
 It may work with other word processing software, but I haven’t tried it.
 Open the file, and you should have a two-page document.
 Print page 1 on one side of the business card stock, and page 2 on the back side.
 See your printer guidelines on how to load the paper properly and how to print on both sides of the paper.
 I find it easiest to print several copies of one side, reload the paper and then print the other side, but it depends on your printer.

 3) Fold along the perforations (folding both ways helps it tear easier), and separate the cards into a stack.
 Recycle the leftover bits and go out on your merry way, giving out certificates as you go!

 NB: (May 20, 2010) The new version of bit.ly shortened links allows us, the users to create custom links.
 Therefore, we’ve replaced our old bit.ly link that links back to this page with a new one.
 The new link is: http://bit.ly/hugcert The old bit.ly link still works and will lead here, but the new one is a lot easier to remember.
 I’ve updated the back of the card (above) to show this, and also updated the downloadable Word template.
 Also, we’ve decided that we each prefer slightly different wording for the backs of our Hug Certificates, so the template now shows five of each style.
 Feel free to edit the back of the template once you’ve downloaded it to reflect your own preferences, but we’d appreciate it if you’d leave the bit.ly link attached.